EORI number: What it is, who needs one, and how to apply for one for your small business

 Do I need an EORI number?

-• Move goods between Great Britain (England, Scotland, Wales) or the Isle of Man, and any other country (including EU countries),
+- Great Britain to anywhere: Moving goods between Great Britain (England, Scotland, Wales) or the Isle of Man and any other country

-• Move goods between Great Britain and Northern Ireland,
+- Great Britain to Northern Ireland: Moving goods between Great Britain and Northern Ireland

-• Move goods between Great Britain and the Channel Islands,
+- Great Britain to Channel Islands: Moving goods between Great Britain and the Channel Islands

 Without the correct EORI number (see: What is an EORI number?), you cannot legally trade with those countries.
 You don't need an EORI number if the goods you're moving are for personal use, or not controlled.

-It might be that your business already has an EORI number.
-To find out if this is the case, you can contact the HMRC imports and exports team online, via phone, or post.
+Your business may already have an EORI number.
+To check, contact the HMRC imports and exports team online, by phone, or by post.
 If your business is VAT-registered, you can try checking GB EORI numbers here.
-Many VAT-registered businesses have EORI numbers that follow a similar format: GB + their VAT number + 000.
+If you are VAT-registered, your EORI number usually follows this format: GB + your VAT number + 000.

 How to apply for an EORI number from HMRC

-Your EORI number application can be completed in a few easy steps.
+Complete your EORI number application in a few easy steps.

 Once you have a GB EORI number, you can apply for an XI EORI number if you need one.
 You can learn more about registering for an XI EORI number on the HMRC website.
 Get in touch with HMRC online, via phone, or post with your EORI enquiries.